glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 In `Head_Attacher`, the properties `m_linkedEntity` and `m_eidParent`, and in `hat_beanie_cuffed`, the property `m_rLinkedProxyEntity` have all had their values nulled.
 Why is that?

 Well, these values all pointed to the root entity of the journalist outfit, whose ID was `1351129995b8231f`.
 This entity doesn't exist in our custom outfit, so GlacierKit nulls these values when pasting the entity.
-These properties are essential for the attacher and the hat to work, so we will need to supply the ID of our root entity into these values ourselves.
-As you copy and paste entities back and forth when making mods, take great care that you are hooking up property values correctly after pasting.
+These properties are *essential* for the attacher and the hat to work, so we will need to supply the ID of our root entity into these values ourselves.
+As you copy and paste entities back and forth when making mods, *take great care* that you are hooking up property values correctly after pasting.
+Always compare with the source to see how it's hooked up.

 Right click the root `OUTFIT_Agent47_Street_Smart_HeroA_V0` entity and click **Copy ID**.